 \section{Limitations}

-Theoretically, one could identify, explore and analyze colexification patterns from any parallel corpora and construct graphs of colexification using the methods proposed in this paper.
-We use PBC, a genre-specific parallel corpus in this work, which can limit some of the concepts to religions.
+Theoretically, one could identify, explore, and analyze colexification patterns from any parallel corpora and construct graphs of colexifications using the methods proposed in this paper.
+We use the PBC, a genre-specific parallel corpus in this work, which can limit some of the concepts to religions.
 Nevertheless, the goal of this work is to explore colexification patterns in as many languages as possible, including a lot of low-resource languages, without relying on any external resources.
 Therefore, the PBC corpus is a good fit for us.

 We conduct extensive experiments to verify the crosslingual transfer capability of the multilingual embeddings learned on \networktwo.
 However, some experiments are in-domain (the evaluation tasks are still related to the Bible), e.g., verse retrieval and verse classification.
 The major reason is that we want to test the embedding's performance on all our supported languages.
-But unfortunately, as far as we know, such evaluation datasets that cover such a wide range of languages including low-resource languages are missing in the community.
-Some datasets, for example, Tatoeba\footnote{https://tatoeba.org}, support hundreds of languages but they contain many concepts, e.g., pizza, that do not occur in Bible.
-Therefore it is not meaningful to evaluate on those datasets.
+Unfortunately, as far as we know, evaluation datasets that cover such a wide range of languages, including low-resource languages, are missing in the community.
+Some datasets, for example, Tatoeba\footnote{\url{https://tatoeba.org}}, support hundreds of languages but contain many concepts, e.g., pizza, that do not occur in the Bible.
+Therefore, we do not evaluate our embeddings on those datasets.